PZL MD-12: Design and development

-The passenger variant was evaluated as quite successful, being easier to fly, than the Ilyushin Il-14 and more economical, but it was not produced because LOT found it unprofitable to order special planes for domestic routes.
+The passenger variant was evaluated as quite successful, being easier to fly than the Ilyushin Il-14 and more economical, but it was not produced because LOT found it unprofitable to order special planes for domestic routes.
 The small production that would result would increase costs.
 Instead, less modern airliners were switched from international to domestic routes.

 It was next decided to build an aerial photography variant MD-12F.
 It was fitted with several cameras and other equipment, including a darkroom.
 The fuselage nose was glazed, with a navigator post.
-The wingspan was increased to 23.6 m by adding longer wingtips.
+The wingspan was increased to 23.6m by adding longer wingtips.
 Also fuel tanks were increased to 1160 litres in order to enhance endurance to 10 hours.
 The MD-12F flew first on 21 July 1962 (apparently dates of MD-12 prototypes' flights were adjusted to add splendour to communist Poland's national day, 22 July).
 It carried the registration SP-PBL.
 The aerial photography variant was successful and countries, like the USSR, Hungary, Romania and Pakistan were interested in it, but its development was abandoned after a crash of the first MD-12 prototype on 17 September 1963 near Grójec.
-The plane crashed due to flutter of tail control surfaces and a crew of 5 were killed.
+The plane crashed due to flutter of tail control surfaces and the crew of five were killed.